Lilla Leach

-Lilla Irvine Leach (March 13, 1886–September 10, 1980) was a botanist who spent most of her career studying plants in the Pacific Northwest and West Coast of the United States.
-She particularly focused on Oregon, where she spent time researching with her husband, discovering new plant species and opened her own botanical gardens in 1931.
+Lilla Irvine Leach (March 13, 1886 – September 10, 1980) was a botanist who spent most of her career studying plants in the Pacific Northwest and West Coast of the United States.
+She particularly focused on Oregon, where she spent time researching with her husband and discovering new plant species.
+She opened her own botanical gardens in 1931.

 Early life

 Lilla Leach was born in Oregon on her family's farm in Barlow, Clackamas County on March 13, 1886.
 Lilla's family settled down in Oregon after immigrating through the Oregon Trail.
 Growing up on a farm helped Leach discover her love for flowers and other plant life by wandering around the vast natural settings.

 Education

 Lilla attended the Aurora School then Forest Grove Academy, where she met her husband John Leach.
-The two later furthered their education by attending The University of Oregon.
+The two later furthered their education by attending the University of Oregon.
 Lilla studied botany under the botanist Albert Sweetser.
 Leach spent the next five years after graduating from University of Oregon teaching high school-level botany in Eugene Oregon.
-During this time her husband John had finally won her over, leading the two to be quickly married on her parents farm inn an outdoor ceremony in 1913.
+During this time her husband John had finally won her over, leading the two to be quickly married on her parents' farm in an outdoor ceremony in 1913.